cloudfour/hideShowPassword/README.md

   // when the innerToggle is initialized to help with
   // positioning of that element.
   wrapper: {
+    // if true then existing parent is used as wrapper.
+    // if false then new wrapper is created.
+    useExistingParent: false,
     // The element to create.
     element: '<div>',
     // Class name of element.